claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 ### What if I need a custom component that does not currently exist?

 You can purchase additional components any time.
 For each additional component, I will provide a quote beforehand.
 But the beauty of it is that if I create a component for one client, I can make it available to ALL clients.
 New components will be added over time and the documentation page will be updated to demonstrate how to use the component.

+### Can I add new pages to my website?

+Yes!
+As many as you want!
+And you can customize which page(s) appears in your top menu

+### Can I create a blog?

+Yes!
+Your portfolio website also supports blogs